spareslant/techBlog/content/posts/blogger_ruby_cli.md

 </style>

 ## Introduction
-We will be creating a commandLine utility in `python` to upload a post in Google blogger.
+We will be creating a commandLine utility in `ruby` to upload a post in Google blogger.

 ## Account Preparation
 * You need to have a `google` account (gmail) (Paid account NOT required).